-Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) growth near 2.5% in 2017.
+Economic Factor Outlook Investing Impact U.S. GDP Growth We expect gross domestic product (GDP) growth near 2.5% in 2017 with a similar run rate into 2018.
 Absence of a recession would likely support equity markets.
 Consumer Spending Possible tax stimulus, a strong labor market, and stock gains may help, but pace of growth has been moderate in 2017.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
-Business Spending Tax reform, infrastructure spending, and deregulation may help; watching trade policy.
+Business Spending Tax reform and deregulation may help; watching legislative hurdles and trade policy.
 Industrials would be most likely to benefit; upside for technology but some policy risks.
 Housing Tight supply and years of underbuilding may help, but higher rates a potential headwind.
 A stronger turnaround could support housing and financials stocks.
-Import/Export Weaker dollar helps exports; service sector exports strong; uncertainty around trade.
+ECONOMY Import/Export Weaker dollar helps exports; service sector exports strong; uncertainty around trade.
 May support technology and business services; some uncertainty for multinationals.
-ECONOMY Labor Market Steadily improving overall.
-Early signs of wage pressure appearing.
+LOUIVUIVIT Labor Market Steadily improving overall; early signs of wage pressure appearing.
 May put modest pressure on margins.
-Inflation Wages, economic growth, and policy agenda may raise expectations.
+Inflation Stubbornly low, but wages, economic growth, and policy agenda may raise expectations.
 Interest rates likely to rise but only gradually.
 May help financials.
 Business Cycle Still mid-cycle but have likely moved into latter third.
 Equity markets may have room to run, but expect more volatility.
-Dollar Weaker in 2017 as markets unwind some post- election policy assumptions and international growth improves.
+Dollar Weaker in 2017 as markets unwind some post-election policy assumptions and international growth improves.
 Weakness starting to benefit earnings for U.S. multinationals.
-Global GDP Growth Improvement likely in 2017, helped by international growth.
+Global GDP Growth Improvement likely in 2018, helped by potential fiscal stimulus.
 Trade uncertainty remains a risk.
 Upside with risks for global multinationals; global diversification may provide benefits.
-Fiscal Tax reform likely, but ETA may not be until 2018; infrastructure may come later.
-May provide a welcome economic lift, but government debt still a potential long-term headwind.
-POLICY Monetary Rate hikes on pause but may resume in late 2017/early 2018 and balance sheet normalization to start soon.
+Fiscal Tax reform likely, but there are still many hurdles; infrastructure may come later.
+May provide a short-term economic lift, but government debt still a potential long-term headwind.
+POLICY Monetary Rate hikes on pause but may resume in late 2017/early 2018.
+Balance sheet normalization has begun.
 May be a modest headwind for quality bonds.
 Government Legislative uncertainty persists; looking for greater policy clarity.
 May contribute to volatility; markets likely to welcome progress on tax reform.
 RISKS Financial Political environment may lead to looser credit standards and accelerate deregulation.
-Net positives in the short term, but higher volatility would still be normal for this point in the business cycle. Πυκυ Geopolitical & Other Monitoring Chinese economy, escalating North Korean tensions, Islamic State, and trade.
+Net positives in the short term, but higher volatility would still be normal for this point in the business cycle. meme Geopolitical & Other Monitoring Chinese economy, escalating North Korean tensions, Islamic State, and trade.
 May contribute to higher stock volatility.
-Developed Overseas Risks from European elections have declined; Brexit negotiation still presents challenges.
+OVEDOEVO Developed Overseas Risks from European elections have declined; Brexit negotiation still presents challenges.
 International equities may provide diversification benefits.
 OVERSEAS Emerging Markets Economic growth may have peaked in China.
 Indian economy seems to be improving and Latin America is starting to rebound.
 Faster growth ex-China may help lift low valuations.
 FINANCIAL Corporate Profits Improved earnings in 2017 driven by better economic outlook, rebounding energy sector profits, and resilient profit margins.
-May be supportive of modest stock market gains over the balance of 2017 and into 2018.
+May be supportive of modest stock market gains over the balance of 2017.
+Corporate tax cuts may help in 2018, but possibly delayed.
 CONDITIONS Main Street Fed Beige Book supports positive outlook.
 Supports cyclical sector performance.

-Source: LPL Research, U.S. Department of Energy, Haver Analytics 09/19/17
+Source: LPL Research, U.S. Department of Energy, Haver Analytics 11/14/17